Do second babies come earlier? An OB weighs in

 Congratulations, you’re pregnant with another child!
-You’re probably familiar with the myth that second babies come earlier than the first, and now you’re wondering if you should expect an early arrival for your second birth.
+You’ve probably heard that second babies come earlier than the first, and now you’re wondering if you should expect an early arrival for your second birth.

 The reality is there are no guarantees, because every baby—and every birth—is different.
 Giving birth the second time may be completely different from your first, or it may follow a similar pattern.
 Each season of motherhood comes with its own experiences, challenges and rewards.